Lubullules/datapipe-auto-deploy/README.md

 # Data Engineering Project - Hands-on Training

-*Objective: Develop a complete data pipeline for collection, transformation, and visualization to gain expertise in AWS, Snowflake, DBT, and Terraform.*
+*Objective: Develop a complete data pipeline for collection, transformation, and visualization to gain expertise in AWS, Snowflake, Github Actions and Terraform.*

 ⸻